How come some projects receive partial funding? Why don’t applicants get the full amount that they requested?

 How is my application reviewed and decided on?

 As a government agency, all of our grants are awarded through a panel process.
 RISCA staff members do NOT have any input into who gets grants or how much they are awarded.
-You can see a breakdown of the review process (and why it takes so long) here: https://risca.online/2017/10/09/after-you-hit-submit/
+You can see a breakdown of the review process (and why it takes so long).
+Read the process of what happens in that murky time after you hit the submit button on your RISCA grant application, and before you get a letter in the mail with the results (and why it takes so long).

 Who is on the grant panel?